Episode 58

 Speaker:

-backlash.
-The low carb movement, championed by the
+the backlash.
+The low carb movement championed

 Speaker: